rcywang/mpx_submission/submission.md

 where Lin (z) is the polylogarithm (Jonquière’s function), B is residual background, and z = e<sup>µ/k_BT</sup> is the fugacity, from which the T is obtained.
 Integrating over the fitted momentum distribution gives N [19].
 This can be seen in the physical interpretation of the cost function from [21], where the number of atoms with momentum close to zero increases as BEC production improves.

-## DNN Architecture, Training, and Optimisation
+## B. DNN Architecture, Training, and Optimisation

 A summary of the image transformation process and DNN pipeline is provided in Fig. 4.
 From the masked OD image (input), a DNN prediction is made through transformed and transposed convolutions.
 Since recovery of the spatial density profile from the masked region is of interest, the goal of the U-Net [58] convolutional network is to optimise noise-pattern reconstruction.
 As an unsupervised learner, the baseline or “ground truth” is established by using images without atoms.
 Reconstruction is achieved by minimising differences between the ground truth and the network’s prediction or equivalently, by minimising the mean squared error (RMSE) loss function.
 By comparing predictions to the ground truth values at each step and adjusting the weights accordingly, an optimised model is produced [19].
 Predictions on images with atoms can be inferred by the optimised model, even on few data sets and effectively no prior knowledge of the system (except for knowledge of the absence of atoms in the periphery).
 In training, the network has additional knowledge on the atoms in the masked region from the ground truth values.
 The masked region is 190 pixels in diameter, and a factor of 2 larger than that of a typical cloud; this is to ensure that the peripheral area used in DNN background prediction is completely devoid of any absorption signal [19].
 ADAM [44] and Glorot [59] were used for parameter optimisation.
 Values used in the network are provided in Table VI.